 We are always available to talk to you both before and after having to make this difficult decision to say goodbye to a much loved pet.

 There are certain circumstances where a post mortem may be desired or advisable.
 A post mortem can’t always determine the cause of death, but it can be useful.
 This is especially the case with multi-pet situations - such as is often the case with chickens - where knowing the cause of illness could save the rest of the group.
 If you would like a post mortem then please ask at the time of euthanasia.
-Your pet’s body will be treated respectfully before being cremated.
-We would never consider doing this without owner consent.
+Your pet’s body will be treated respectfully before being cremated according to your wishes.
+We would never consider doing this without full owner consent.

 Donating your pet to science